 Areas covered: Nottinghamshire, Derbyshire, Lincolnshire, Leicestershire and Northampton

 Scheme coordinator: Alix Sheppard

-Areas covered: Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Norfolk and Suffolk
+Areas covered: Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Norfolk, Suffolk and Milton Keynes

 Scheme coordinator: Emma Lacey